Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Essential thrombocythemia (essential thrombocytosis, primary thrombocythemia) is characterized by an increase in the number of platelets, megakaryocytic hyperplasia and a tendency to bleeding or thrombosis.
-Patients may complain of weakness, headaches, paresthesias, bleeding; splenomegaly and ischemia of the fingers can be detected during the examination.
-The diagnosis is made when revealing an increased number of platelets (> 500,000 / ml), normal red blood cell count or normal hematocrit with adequate iron stores, absence of myelofibrosis, Philadelphia chromosome (or ABL-BCR rearrangement) and other diseases that can cause thrombocytosis.
-There is no single recommended approach to therapy; One of the treatment options is aspirin at 81 mg / day.
-In patients older than 60 years and patients with comorbidities, cytostatic therapy is necessary to reduce the number of platelets.
+Essential thrombocythemia (essential thrombocytosis, primary thrombocythemia) is characterized by an increased platelet count, megakaryocytic hyperplasia, and a tendency to bleed or thromboses.
+Patients may present with weakness, headache, paresthesia, and bleeding; examination may reveal splenomegaly and digital ischemia.
+The diagnosis is made based on elevated platelet counts (>500,000/mL), normal red blood cell counts, or normal hematocrit with adequate iron stores and the absence of myelofibrosis, Philadelphia chromosome (or ABL-BCR rearrangement), and other disorders that can cause thrombocytosis.
+There is no single recommended treatment approach; one option is aspirin 81 mg/day orally.
+In patients over 60 years of age and in patients with comorbidities, cytostatic therapy is needed to reduce the platelet count.

-- Chronic inflammatory diseases: RA, inflammatory bowel diseases, tuberculosis, sarcoidosis, Wegener's granulomatosis.
+- Chronic inflammatory diseases: RA, inflammatory bowel disease, tuberculosis, sarcoidosis, Wegener's granulomatosis.

 - Acute infections.